History of tea in India: Colonial beginnings

-In the early 1820s, the British East India Company began large-scale production of tea in Assam, India, of a tea variety traditionally brewed by the Singpho people.
-In 1826, the British East India Company took over the region from the Ahom kings through the Yandaboo Treaty.
-In 1837, the first English tea garden was established at Chabua in Upper Assam; in 1840, the Assam Tea Company began the commercial production of tea in the region.
-Beginning in the 1850s, the tea industry rapidly expanded, consuming vast tracts of land for tea plantations.
-By the turn of the century, Assam became the leading tea-producing region in the world.

-The introduction of Chinese tea plants, different from Indian tea, to India is commonly credited to Robert Fortune, who spent about two and a half years, from 1848 to 1851, in China working on behalf of the Royal Horticultural Society of London.
+The introduction of Chinese tea plants to India is commonly credited to Robert Fortune, who spent about two and a half years, from 1848 to 1851, in China working on behalf of the Royal Horticultural Society of London.
 Fortune employed many different means to steal tea plants and seedlings, which were regarded as the property of the Chinese empire.
 He also used Nathaniel Bagshaw Ward's portable Wardian cases to sustain the plants.
 Using these small greenhouses, Fortune introduced 20,000 tea plants and seedlings to the Darjeeling region of India, on steep slopes in the foothills of the Himalayas, with the acid soil liked by Camellia plants.
 He also brought a group of trained Chinese tea workers who would facilitate the production of tea leaves.
-With the exception of a few plants which survived in established Indian gardens, most of the Chinese tea plants Fortune introduced to India perished.
+Except for a few plants that survived in established Indian gardens, most of the Chinese tea plants Fortune introduced to India perished.
 The technology and knowledge that was brought over from China was instrumental in the later flourishing of the Indian tea industry using Chinese varieties, especially Darjeeling tea, which continues to use Chinese strains.

+The tea industry in British India mostly employed indentured laborers, often referred to as "coolies", to work on large plantations.
+Although these were in theory willing recruits, in practise many laborers were coerced or tricked by recruiters to come and work on the plantations.
+The majority of indentured laborers on Indian tea plantations were women, as tea cutting was seen as "women’s work", though they received less pay than male laborers despite often being coerced into producing more.
+Indian writer Mulk Raj Anand described the tea industry in colonial India as "The hunger, the sweat and the despair of a million Indians!"